-CCA analysis of differential microbes against differential metabolites The metabolites are indicated in orange, while the microbes are in blue.
+Canonical correlation analysis of differential microbes and differential metabolites The metabolites are indicated in orange, while the microbes are in blue.
 The graph is divided into four quadrants by the cross.
 The further from the origin and the closer to each other within the same quadrant means the higher the typical correlation.
+From left to right are the different classification levels of microbes, including Phylum, Class, Order, Family, Genus, and Species.